Skip to main content

 Every developer knows the feeling: you write a 90-character Tailwind class string, paste it into a second file, and your refactoring instinct fires.
 "This should be a component."

 But premature extraction creates a different kind of debt.
-A shared component with one or two consumers is harder to change than inline code — you have to reason about all the places it's used, maintain its props API, and write tests for it.
+A shared component with one or two consumers is harder to change than inline code.
+You have to reason about all the places it's used, maintain its props API, and write tests for it.
 If the two usages later diverge (and they often do), you're stuck maintaining an abstraction that serves neither well.

 The Rule of Three is a simple heuristic: don't extract until a pattern appears at least three times.
 Below three, the cost of abstraction exceeds the cost of duplication.